Skip to main content

 Annual

-OBJECTIVE 2 — Establish and maintain staffing standards and program capacity standards that meet the needs of students and effective operations. % of classrooms/programs meeting studentto-staff ratio standards based on district benchmarks Student-Teacher Ratio Annual
+OBJECTIVE 2 — Establish and maintain staffing standards and program capacity standards that meet the needs of students and effective operations. % of classrooms/programs meeting studentto-staff ratio standards based on district benchmarks Student-Teacher Ratio In Development Annual

 % of schools/programs operating under capacity constraints Capacity Enrollment